rsdoiel/ws/README.md

     - Implements a restricted http.FileServer based Golang's builtin http.FileServer
 + It includes OttoEngine enabling JavaScript defined route handling
     - built on Robert Krimen's excellent [otto](https://github.com/robertkrimen/otto) JavaScript VM
-+ Persistence with integrated NoSQL/SQL engines
++ (FIXME: not implemented) Persistence with integrated NoSQL/SQL engines

 Got an idea for a new project?
 Want to prototype it quickly?